tum-vision/online_photometric_calibration/README.md

 build/bin/online_pcalib_demo -i sequence_$SEQ/images --exposure-gt-file sequence_$SEQ/times.txt
 ```

+*Note:* Currently the implementation is not suitable for
+ fisheye-lenses with black borders around the image, which includes
+ some of the TUMmono VO dataset sequences as well as the TUM VI
+ dataset sequences.

 ### Batch calibration

 Online calibration runs the code in a multithreaded way in parallel on the CPU.